hydecorp/drawer/doc/src/mixin/index.md

       super[setup](el, props);

       if (process.env.DEBUG && this.backButton && !this.el.id) {
-        console.warn('y-drawer needs to haven an id attribute in order for the backButton option to work.');
+        console.warn('hy-drawer needs to haven an id attribute in order for the backButton option to work.');
       }
 ```